soham123321/MovieRecommendationSystem/README.md

 ## Feature Engineering

-To prepare the data for the recommendation system, the tags and genres columns are merged.
-Then, the bag of words/count vectorizer technique is applied for feature engineering.
-Alternatively you can also use tfidfvectorizer from sklearn for calculating the cosine similarity
+To prepare the data for the recommendation system, the tags and genres columns are used.
+TfIdf is applied to these two columns and the are horizontally stacked together to create a feature matrix.

 ## Similarity Calculation